DPS0340/DPS0340/README.md

 ### Interests

 - Infrastructure as Code systems using Kubernetes
-- Adequate Infrastructrue for Startup
+- Adequate Infrastructrue for Growing Company
 - Leveraging Productivity using Software, especially CLI / Scripting

 ### Other Interests